-Early symptoms of cyanide poisoning include lightheadedness, giddiness, rapid breathing, nausea, vomiting (emesis), feeling of neck constriction and suffocation, confusion, restlessness, and anxiety.
+Early symptoms of cyanide poisoning include lightheadedness, giddiness, rapid breathing, nausea, vomiting, feeling of neck constriction and suffocation, confusion, restlessness, and anxiety.

 When buying passion fruits, it is safer to pick the mature, wrinkled ones, which also release a strong, citrus odor and have a sweeter flavor.

-People taking antihypertensive drugs, as well as those consuming sedatives and anxiolitics, must be aware that consuming passion fruit in excess, or in remedial forms can potentiate the effects those medications.
+People taking antihypertensive drugs, as well as those consuming sedatives and anxiolitics, must be aware that consuming passion fruit in excess or in remedial forms can potentiate the effects of those medications.

 Additionally, people taking medications to prevent transplant rejection, such as tacrolimus or cyclosporine, are advised not to consume passion fruit.

 Passion Fruit Nutrition

 Passion fruit is popular for its citrusy, sweet flavor, but it is also a good source of essential nutrients.
 Passion fruit juice provides generous amounts of vitamin C (ascorbic acid), which is necessary for boosting immunity, also aiding iron absorption for red blood production and healthy bones.